Sermon on the mount

 If, instead, we seek first the kingdom of God and His righteousness, all these things will be added to us as well.
 In other words, God is our provider.
 If we prioritize God over the pursuit of money and the worries of meeting our basic needs, we can have assurance that God will meet our needs.

-This doesn’t mean, however, that we can quit our jobs and just sit on the couch waiting for money to fall from the sky.
-God said, “By the sweat of your brow you will eat your bread.”
-(Genesis 3:19)
+Again, this doesn’t mean we can quit our jobs and just sit under a tree in the shade waiting for money to fall from the sky.
+We have to earn our living by the sweat of our brow.
+In other words, it’s God’s will that we work hard.

 Although we are required to toil, there is no need to prioritize work and finances above God.
 God will meet our needs.
 We should trust in him more than we trust in the money we are trying to earn.